-Hero.Coli is a single-player 2D top-down adventure game where the hero, a tiny robot, has to explore a living world, collect and combine functional DNA fragments in order to engineer and control the abilities of his bacterium companion.
+Hero.Coli is a single-player 2D top-down adventure game where the hero, a tiny bacterium named Cellia, has to explore a living world, collect and combine functional DNA fragments in order to engineer and control her own abilities.

-During their adventure they will have to face obstacles and challenges with the help of synthetic biology.
+During her adventure she will have to face obstacles and challenges with the help of synthetic biology.

 Collect and craft DNA bricks to create your own abilities: